 In between - one week of water.

-Other than cruises, where you reach one port per day, you can concentrate on the ship, relax, go to the spa, read a book, or just relax after a stressful time at your job.
+Other than cruises, where you reach one port per day, you can concentrate on the ship, relax, go to the spa, read a book, listen to a lecture, or just relax after a stressful time at your job.